cmougan/WRI_WellBeing_Data_Layer/README.md

 The data was explored but due to a pressing need of computational resources and time, the data was not integrated with the other data sources and hence not utilized for solution building.
 We also concluded that for future computations it would be better to use annual composites of the night light data sets to reduce the need for large amounts of computational resources.

-The implementation of the osm_data_extraction and ntl_data_extraction modules would be crucial to scale the data processing pipeline for the rest of India or for any other country in the world.
+The implementation of the `osm_data_extraction` and `ntl_data_extraction` modules would be crucial to scale the data processing pipeline for the rest of India or for any other country in the world.

 ## Project Methodology

+### Data Preparation

+The goal of this project

 ### Evaluation Strategy